chef/chef-web-docs/chef_master/source/automate_compliance_reporting.rst

 * **Platform:** You can run controls against a variety of platforms, such as AIX, Amazon Linux, Apache Tomcat, AppleOSX, CentOS, Oracle Linux, Oracle Solaris, RHEL, SUSE Linux, Ubuntu, and Microsoft Windows.
 * **Environment:** You can filter compliance reports by the environments in any stage of your workflow.
 * **Control:** Controls are the units of tests that constitute compliance profiles.
+* **Role** A role is a way to define certain patterns and processes that exist across nodes in an organization as belonging to a single job function.
+For more information, see `About Roles <roles.html>`__.
+* **Recipe** A recipe defines the configuration that is applied to a node.
+For more information, see `About Recipes <recipes.html>`__.
-* **Calendar:** You can limit the results of your report by calendar dates.
-While you can set the calendar to display up to 10 months of compliance data, it cannot display any data prior to your first Automate Compliance scan.
+* **Calendar:** You can limit the results of your report by selecting dates from the calendar in the search bar.

 Add Filters
 ---------------------------------------------------------------